linksocks/linksocks/docs/guide/index.md

 # Introduction

-LinkSocks is a SOCKS5 proxy over WebSocket protocol.
-It allows you to create secure proxy connections that work through firewalls and Web Application Firewalls.
+LinkSocks is a secure SOCKS5 proxy over WebSocket.
+It allows you to traverse firewalls and complex network topologies by tunneling traffic through standard web connections.

-LinkSocks' reverse proxy mode can be used for intranet penetration.
-But unlike other intranet penetration tools that focus on specific machines, LinkSocks works with dynamic clients that can join and leave anytime.
-No server-side configuration needed for new clients.
+Its architecture allows you to hide the proxy server behind a WAF or CDN (like Cloudflare).
+By disguising proxy traffic as normal HTTPS requests, it protects the server's real IP address and evades deep packet inspection.

-LinkSocks' forward proxy mode shares server network via WebSocket, disguising proxy traffic as web traffic to bypass firewalls and prevent IP leakage.
+Crucially, it supports Serverless Intranet Penetration (compatible with Cloudflare Workers).
+This allows you to bridge two private networks securely without a dedicated VPS.
+Since both the user and the internal resource actively connect to the serverless cloud relay, you can access your home or office network without a public IP or opening any risky inbound ports.

 ![Architecture](/abstract.svg)